Skip to main content

 Taiwanese Fried Chicken

-Crispy, flavorful fried chicken seasoned with five-spice and basil.
-2025 evolution: snack bars pair with craft beer, vendors add mala mayo or wasabi cheese sauce for bold twist.
+Crispy fried chicken seasoned with five-spice and basil.
+Lately snack bars serve it with craft beer, and some vendors add mala mayo or wasabi cheese sauce.

 Oyster Vermicelli